 I only want to copy the layer for darkening the sky to another image.
 With a click on the double arrow, I open the Adjustments Clipboard for the Layers tool and deselect one layer.
 Next, I click on Copy or Apply.

 Layers that you apply always appear on top of any existing layer of the target image.
 The copied layer includes the mask with gradients, the adjustments, the opacity setting, and the Luma Range of the originating layer.

 This new feature is available from the Layer tool clipboard (double arrow) as well as from the more extensive Adjustments Clipboard.

-And last but not least, you can now copy layers between images of different sizes (in pixels) or file format (raw to JPEG, for example).
+And last but not least, you can now copy layers between images of different sizes (in pixels) or file formats (raw to JPEG, for example).